Jdrei01/social-network-api/README.md

 Created by Jandrei Timoteo with the help of Tutor Andrew Hardemon.
 ​
 ## Questions
-For additional questions and information, please visit my [GitHub profile](github.com/jdrei01/) or reach out via email at jandreitim@gmail.com.
+For additional questions and information, please visit https://github.com/Jdrei01 or reach out via email at jandreitim@gmail.com.